zenml-io/zenml/docs/book/extending-zenml/model-deployer.md

         model_uri: Optional[str] = None,
         model_type: Optional[str] = None,
     ) -> List[BaseService]:
-        """Abstract method to find one or more a model servers that match the given criteria."""
+        """Abstract method to find one or more model servers that match the given criteria."""

     @abstractmethod